longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^^^^

 The :guilabel:`Players List` table shows information about the configured players in the game.
-The information shown in :numref:`Start New Game Dialog` is what a single player game looks like.
+The information shown in :numref:`Start New Game dialog` is what a single player game looks like.
 A LongTurn multiplayer game will look very similar, except that all the player's aliases will be shown as set up by the game administrator.
 You can right-click on a player's row to configure details about the specific player: